Menlo students get out into the world to learn, serve, and make friends.

 Menlo Abroad: Tanzania - leadership, education, and development

-After an orientation, a hike on Mt.
+This trip is an investigation and experience of leadership development.
+After orientation, a hike on Mt.
 Kilimanjaro, and other visits to places of interest, the group will settle in Karatu, a religiously diverse and welcoming community in Northern Tanzania.
 Here the group meets homestay families and community members, begins Ki Swahili lessons, and engages with students and teachers at a local secondary school and in different kinds of community development work.
 Offered in affiliation with World Leadership School.

 Video: Students and Faculty Share their Menlo Abroad Experiences